leblancd/kube-v6/README.md

 You can now join any number of machines by running the following on each node as root:

-  kubeadm join --token <token-redacted> [fd00::100]:6443 --discovery-token-ca-cert-hash sha256:<long-hash-redacted>
+  kubeadm join --token <TOKEN-REDACTED> [fd00::100]:6443 --discovery-token-ca-cert-hash sha256:<HASH-REDACTED>
 ```
 Take note of this command, as you will need it for the next step.

-## Run kubeadm join on all minions
+## Run kubeadm join on all nodes
-To join each of your minions to the cluster, run the 'kubeadm join ...' command that you saw in the output of 'kubeadm init ...' (from the previous step) on each minion.
+To join each of your nodes to the cluster, run the 'kubeadm join ...' command that you saw in the output of 'kubeadm init ...' (from the previous step) on each node.
 This command should complete almost immediately, and you should see the following at the end of the command output:
 ```
 Node join complete:
 * Certificate signing request sent to master and response